 Page was born in 1849 in Metamora, Illinois.
 After attending Tremont Academy and Metamora High School, she joined the field of architecture in the College of Engineering.
 She was the only woman in her classes.

 During her college years she was active in several student groups including the students’ government where she was the senator, and a member of the Alethanai Literary Society, also known as “Mystery of the Seven Sisters”.
 The society was the women’s literary organization and provided Page with the opportunity to improve her speaking, composition, and debating skills.

-After graduating in 1879, Page established the company Whitman & Page, which was a drafting, blueprint, and abstracting service company, in 1887.
+After graduating in 1879, Page established the company Whitman & Page in 1887, which was a drafting, blueprint, and abstracting service company.
 Her company partner was a fellow classmate, Robert Farwell Whitman.
 Whitman was the surveyor and civil engineer while Page handled the drafting.
 Choosing a male partner probably helped put customers at ease when they were dealing with a female architect.
 At the time, it was a strategic business practice for a woman entrepreneur.

 Hahn, L.D. & Wolters, A.S.
 (2018).
 Women and ideas in engineering: twelve stories from Illinois.
 Urbana: University of Illinois Press.